lilyinstarlight/mode/README.md

 # .:mode:.

-> I hope you enjoy an early preview of Mode, a side-scrolling puzzle platformer where you write the rules!
+> I hope you enjoy an early preview of .:mode:., a side-scrolling puzzle platformer where you write the rules!
 >
 > Fund our Kickstarter today and we will totally ship the game and not just take your money!